Part III · The Social Scale · How should we live together?

 Analysis within The Tao of Lucidity: This is among the hardest dilemmas, because it concerns the applicability scope of The Tao of Lucidity’s principles.
 The decentralization principle is an intra-community principle; it assumes participants share the value premise that “lucidity is better than obscuration.”
 In international competition, adversaries may not share this premise.

-The Tao of Lucidity has no neat answer to this; and that is honest.
-What we can say is: (1) decentralization does not mean powerlessness; the federal United States defeated the centralized Axis powers in World War II; (2) centralization’s short-term efficiency advantages are often offset by long-term adaptability disadvantages; this is the historical lesson from Sparta to the Soviet Union; (3) but acknowledging this tension exists, rather than evading the dilemma with “decentralization is always better,” is itself a lucid attitude.
+The Tao of Lucidity has no neat answer to this, and that is honest.
+What we can say is: (1) decentralization does not mean powerlessness; the federal United States defeated the centralized Axis powers in World War II; (2) centralization’s short-term efficiency advantages are often offset by long-term adaptability disadvantages, as the historical record from Sparta to the Soviet Union suggests; and (3) acknowledging this tension, rather than evading the dilemma with “decentralization is always better,” is itself a lucid attitude.

 X.3 · Power and Lucidity